Zero to AI Blog

 Why it matters:

-• More even residuals → better regrowth → fewer supplement shocks.
+More even residuals can support better regrowth and fewer supplement shocks.

-1) Note the last fert dates, soil test summary, and current price per kg N.
+Note the last fert dates, soil test summary and current price per kg N.

 Last N dates: [list by paddock].
 Soil test summary: [short bullets].
 Price per kg N: [$].
 Rain window likely: [e.g., 3–5 days].
 Give 3 options: maintain, reduce N 10%, or delay 2 weeks.
 For each, list pros/cons and likely impact on growth and cost.
 Say which you’d choose and why, in plain English.